 Besides using the Group Styling feature, you also have some options under the "Main Options" section of the left sidebar, that you can use to further customize this checkbox.
 Here is how to use them:

-If you activate it, you will be able to change the "Please Confirm" default label, by simply clicking on it and removing the default text, to write in your own:
+If you activate it, you will be able to change the "Please Confirm" default label, by simply clicking on it and removing the default text, to type in your own:

 Then, you can change the color of the tick icon, from the "Colors" section.
 Click on the color box and choose the preferred color: